So you’re interested in hosting a Hike it Baby Hike? Fantastic!

 - Evaluate your environment and your group size, if necessary, split into two or more smaller groups based on ability or pace.
 Often naming these groups “kid-paced” and “adult-paced” helps with breaking into groups.

-- If Hike it Baby has any upcoming events (such as the HiB 30 Challenge), please promote them at this time.
+- If Hike it Baby has any upcoming events, please promote them at this time.

 Responsibilities to Community: